tribesports/tech_blog/source/_posts/2011-09-24-versioning-the-tribesports-api.markdown

 2. Separate API presentation logic from business models
 3. Minimise additional controller complexity

-Like all good REST disciples, we know that adding versioning information to URLs will cause the breakdown of civil society, so we define a custom Mime type for use in the Accept header of requests:
+Like all good REST disciples, we know that adding versioning information to URLs will cause the breakdown of civil society, so we define a custom MIME type for use in the Accept header of requests:

 {% codeblock config/initializers/mime_types.rb %}
 Mime::Type.register "application/vnd.tribesports.api.v1+json", :api_v1